HannesBengtsson/TDDE01-Machine-Learning/README.md

 # 🤖 TDDE01 - Machine Learning

 TDDE01 is a Machine Learning course taught at Linköping University, Sweden.
-I attended it during the fall of 2022.
+I attended it during the fall of 2022 and was a teacher during the fall of 2023.
 The course introduces most of the basic statistical models used in machine learning, as well as introducing kernels, SVMs, and neural networks.

 ---